pgexporter/pgexporter/doc/man/pgexporter.conf.5.rst

 bridge
   The bridge port

+bridge_endpoints
+  A comma-separated list of bridge endpoints specified by host:port

 bridge_cache_max_age
   The number of seconds to keep in cache a Prometheus (bridge) response.
   If set to zero, the caching will be disabled.
 Can be a string with a suffix, like ``2m`` to indicate 2 minutes.